Photography by Morgan Ione Yeager

 I like to pair the Rupert with Kelso pilsner.
 I wouldn’t pair it with just any pilsner.
 But the Kelso pilsner has a very full flavor – lots of malt and hops, so it can stand up to the complex, strong, and grassy flavors of the summer Rupert.

 And it pairs really nicely with pickles.
-The spice of the pickles works well with the slightly funky and bitter of the cheese, and the sweetness of the pickles compliments the sweetness of the milk in the cheese.
+The spice of the pickles works well with the slightly funky and bitter flavor of the cheese, and the sweetness of the pickles compliments the sweetness of the milk.

 We love Consider Bardwell’s cheeses.
 We really like that they allow the variations in seasonal flavors in the milk from the pastured animals to come through.
 And we really like Poul.
 He’s one of the only people we know who likes cheese and beer as much as we do. [laughter.]